ankitects/anki-betas/src/anki2.1.50.md

 - Improved performance with large selections in the Browse screen (thanks to Rumo).
 - Improvements to the Change Notetype screen (thanks to Matthias).
 - Performance improvements for searching through many fields with a wildcard search (thanks to Rumo).
+- Randomized card positions now start at 1, which avoids a corner case in filtered deck scheduling.
 - Reduced flicker when opening browser in night mode (thanks to Rumo).
 - Report correct count in timebox screen with v2 scheduler (thanks to Abdo).
+- Rows with database inconsistencies in the browse screen now prompt you to use "check database" instead of saying they were deleted (thanks to Rumo).
 - Some behind-the-scenes code improvements (thanks to Sam).
 - Support autoplay in audio tags again (thanks to Andreas).
 - Support Markdown inside HTML tags in config.md (thanks to Abdo).
+- The 'future due' graph no longer shows learning cards in a filtered deck as being due a long time ago.
 - The `note:` and `card:` searches no longer do a substring match (thanks to Rumo).
 - The Add Cards screen will no longer allow accidental triggering of main window shortcuts when it is open on a Mac (thanks to Rumo).
 - The calendar graph uses consistent coloring as years are changed (thanks to Ryan).